toddwint/snmp/README.md

     - pause the flow
     - search through the flow
     - highlight multiple rows
-- Snmp messages are persistant if you map the directory `/var/log/snmp `
+- Snmp messages are persistent if you map the directory `/var/log/snmp `

 ## Sample `config.txt` file